netxms/netxms-doc/admin/mobile-console.rst

 Nodes
 =====

 This section is used to list and manage all nodes (all network infrastructure monitored by |product_name| are represented as a set of objects.
 Each object represents one physical or logical entity, or group of them).
 Objects can be organized into hierarchical structure, the Nodes section is used to explore them.
-In the right bottom corner of the icon there is a symbol that indicates the status of the node/container following the same simbology used on the desktop console.
+In the right bottom corner of the icon there is a symbol that indicates the status of the node/container following the same symbology used on the desktop console.
 Clicking on a container will show the items inside, continuing to click up to an object will show a set of swipeable pages:

   * :guilabel:`Overview`: here are presented the main info associated to this node, such as the name, the primary IP, the status, etc.